Pioneer Village (Salem, Massachusetts): Site history

 Joseph Everett Chandler, an architect, and George Francis Dow conceived the village as a means to demonstrate life in 1630.
 They "engaged other experts and architects to help pull it off" before the Tercentenary celebrations.
 Noted landscape architect Harlan Page Kelsey drew up the plan.
 Philip Horton Smith planned the restoration of the Ruck House.
 They created one of "America's first living history museums" which the city of Salem committed to preserve in perpetuity."

 The site was created in 1930 as the set for a play, held in Forest River Park in Salem, Massachusetts.
 Audience members sat in the park and watched the re-creation of what Salem, Massachusetts, may have looked like in June 1630 upon the arrival of John Winthrop and the families of Thomas Dudley and Simon Bradstreet, including America's first published poet of significance, Anne Bradstreet, daughter of Thomas and wife of Simon.
 A replica of the Arbella, the flagship of the Winthrop Fleet, was also built at this time.

 The set was meant to be temporary, but its popularity with the people of Essex County, Massachusetts led to it being saved from re-development.
 Salem Pioneer Village, the first living history museum in the United States, opened in June 1930.

-In 2020 the City of Salem, under the leadership of Mayor Kim Driscoll, began a project that would destroy the Camp Naumkeag cultural landscape located in another part of Salem, and move some but not all of the buildings from Pioneer Village to the Camp Naumkeag site.
-The result would be the destruction of both historic cultural landscapes.
-The project violates clauses of the Rehabilitation Treatment in the Secretary of the Interior's Standards and Guidelines for the Treatment of Historic Properties - the standard for preservation in the United States.
-The project violates the clause prohibiting moving structures from one historic site to another historic site.
-The reasons and justifications for the project are disputed and some Salem residents are resisting the project.
+In 2020 the City of Salem, under the leadership of Mayor Kim Driscoll, began a project that would move some but not all of the buildings from Pioneer Village to the Camp Naumkeag site.
 In 1986 the Salem Historical Commission deemed Pioneer Village historic and attempted to have it listed on the National Register of Historic Places.
 It was not listed at that time.
 A 2021 inventory of historic structures reaffirmed the historic nature of the site, expanded the categories for preservation and again recommended listing Pioneer Village on the National Register.
-Camp Naumkeag is currently in a demolition delay period, the city has not indicated that it would consider a demolition delay for the Pioneer Village cultural landscape and the future of America's first living history museum is uncertain.

 Tours and events

-Tours of the village are available Saturday and Sunday, due to Covid-19 reduced occupancy self-guided tours are available every 10 minutes from 12-4.
-Face-masks and social distancing are required.
+The Village is currently open Saturdays and Sundays 12-4 for self-guided tours.

 October programming normally features evening tours and performances.